au-ts/sel4_profiler/example/README.md

 ### Analysing sample data

-Now that we have the `perf.data` file, we can use tools such as `perf report` and Mozilla profiler to analyse this data.
+Now that we have a `perf.data` file, we can make use of analysis tools that expect the `perf` file format.
+The following sections give examples on using `perf report` as well as Mozilla profiler, but it is not limited to just these tools.

 #### perf report